Academic Restoration and Dismissal

 Request for Early Re-Admission

-As noted in the Academic Recovery and Dismissal policy, academic dismissal may impact a student’s access to financial resources.
-For this reason and to allow enough time to complete other processes to successfully return to LCCC, students seeking review for early re-admission after dismissal must apply, following which the appropriate college official will reach out to schedule an appointment.
-The college official will determine the timeline for re-admittance.
+As noted in the Academic Restoration and Dismissal policy, academic dismissal may impact a student’s access to financial resources.
+For this reason, and to allow enough time to complete other processes to successfully return to LCCC, students seeking review for early re-admission after dismissal must apply via the online early re-admission request form, following which the appropriate college official will reach out to schedule an appointment.
+The college official will determine the timeline for readmission.

 Academic and Employment Workload